CryptoRAT/partinator/README.md

 ### Environment Setup
-In order to run you will need to set NO DE_ENV in your environment.
+In order to run you will need to set NODE_ENV in your environment.
 Currently, there are a couple environments this service knows about:
 * test (expects postgres to be running with the database config from above run)
 * development
   Each of these environments has a .env file in /config.
 You can change which one you are using with: